vandermeerlab/HD-system-brainstem/README.md

 # HD-system-brainstem
 Code for analyzing data from recordings in mouse brainstem head direction circuit.

-Makes extensive use of the vandermeerlab codebase: https://github.com/vandermeerlab/vandermeerlab
+Makes extensive use of the vandermeerlab codebase.
+Use this commit: https://github.com/vandermeerlab/vandermeerlab/tree/e4ff8327ee8b7b65a856499f25bad2c7d57524dc

 Execute these lines when you begin analysis to set up the correct Matlab path for analysis.